Keurig vs French press (Which’s the best Coffee maker)

 Keurig is a single-serve coffee maker, so it only brews one cup at a time.
 The brewing time is quick, so you can make multiple cups quickly, but it will definitely take longer.

-If you mostly have your coffee alone or with one or two others, the Keurig machine may be perfect for you.
+If you mostly have your coffee alone or with one or two others, the Keurig machine can be perfect for you.

 French press comes in different sizes, ranging from two cups to eight cups, so you can easily brew multiple cups at once.